 Are you seeing the same thing we are?
 That means 15% of your funds will actually be donated to the people that need it.
 Imagine you donate $100, and $15 is actually given to those in need.
 Something seems wrong here.

 We absolutely understand the overhead and expenses required to run an organization, but transparency is necessary.
-It is irresponsible for Omaze to allow users to believe 60% of every donation will go to a charity when this is simply not true.
+It is irresponsible for Omaze to allow users to believe that 60% of every donation will go to a charity when this is not true.

-The infographic below outlines the fundraising model and will help you gain a visual understanding of where your money will go if you choose to donate to Omaze.
+The infographic below outlines the fundraising model and will help you gain a visual understanding of where your money will go if you choose to donate to it.

 We have searched through reviews from Trustpilot and the Better Business Bureau to find out what users think about their experience with Omaze.
 Overall, reviews are mixed with some people having positive things to say, and others having a negative experience with the platform.